michellab/RBFENN/README.md

 4) Collect SEM values from simulations in the format of `ANALYSIS/perturbation_networks/input/fepspace_sems_full_balanced.csv`

-5) Sequentially run all python scripts/notebooks in `ANALYSIS/perturbation_networks/` to reproduce the RBFE network generation figures used in the paper.
+5) Sequentially run all python scripts/notebooks in `ANALYSIS/perturbation_networks/` to reproduce the majority of RBFE network generation figures used in the paper.

 6) Other figures can be reproduced using the notebooks found in `ANALYSIS/fepspace_vs_free_vs_bound/` and `ANALYSIS/lambda_spacing/`